pptestpptest/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 Experimentation and Feature Gating

+`Plugin` and `PluginList` subclasses provide conditional logic for experimentation and feature gating.

-A Node's `Plugin` instance is a factory that optionally creates and returns the Node's `Builder` instance. `PluginList` and `PluginMap` provide `Plugin` collections.
+A Node's `Plugin` instance is a factory that optionally creates and returns the Node's `Builder` instance.

-`Plugin`, `PluginList` and `PluginMap` subclasses are intended to contain conditional logic such as to support experimentation and feature gating.
-Always utilize `PluginList` and `PluginMap` collections when versioning or A|B Testing Nodes.

-The `PluginListWithDefault` and `PluginMapWithDefault` variants allow for a default instance to be used when the collection is empty.
+A `PluginList` instance provides a `Plugin` collection enabling versioning or A|B Testing multiple Nodes.
+The `PluginListWithDefault` variant allows for a default instance to be prepended to the `Builder` collection.

 - ``Plugin``
 - ``PluginList``
 - ``PluginListWithDefault``
-- ``PluginMap``
-- ``PluginMapWithDefault``

 ### Builder